 Information collated by the site reliability team indicated the most frequently occurring breakdowns were ‘short and quick’ to repair concerns.
 It was also identified that the two weekly services were not achieving their minimum targeted requirements, which were creating maintenance debt on both machines to increase.

-Once this situation was fully understood and all related parties involved had a common understanding of what they needed to do to enable this multi department activity to be coordinated and implemented in an orderly fashion, the individual concerns and changes required were discussed and worked through.
-When all of the individual concerns had been collated, the whole activity was visually planned out so that everyone could see how their part of the overall project linked in with the high level schedule.
+The individual concerns and changes required were then discussed and worked through to ensure everyone was fully aligned.
+When each individual concern had been collated, the whole activity was visually planned out so that everyone could see how their part of the overall project linked in with the high-level schedule.

-Key to this activity being successful was that the whole daily service process was to be undertaken during the production shift handover period, i.e. when the production teams were not using the equipment.
+The key to this activity being successful was that the whole daily service process was undertaken during the production shift handover period, i.e. when the production teams were not using the equipment.

-- Introduction of preventative maintenance strategy including daily replacement of high failure mode hoses which had previously been ran to failure
+- Introduction of preventative maintenance strategy including daily replacement of high failure mode hoses which had previously been run to failure

 - Significant safety improvement through 66% reduction in high-risk breakdown situations